cfpdx-301d-spring-2017/lectures/GIT_FLOW.md

 ### Write code together!

 Find those `TODO` items in the code, and tackle one of them.
+When you finish a TODO **leave** it in your code.

 1. Driver: In your terminal, ensure that:
    - you are on a branch with you and your partner's namesake.